TareqK/tareqk.github.io/portfolio.md

 Synopsis : Extensible Event Bus with Multiple Backing Implementations

-Working in Domain-Driven Design, one of the key techniques that are utilized is the useage of domain events in order to do orchestreation and choreography.
+Working in Domain-Driven Design, one of the key techniques that are utilized is the useage of domain events in order to do orchestration and choreography.
 In a large and distributed environment, It makes sense to use a message queue/broker or event queue in order to satisfy this.
-However, in Domain-Driven Design practice, and by extention, in Microservices practice, its usually a good idea to get started with a Monolithic application and move your way into a distributed one.
+However, in Domain-Driven Design practice, and by extension, in Microservices practice, its usually a good idea to get started with a Monolithic application and move your way into a distributed one.

 However, when doing so, I found no satisfactory in-memory event busses for Java.
 A Few candidates